 Frequent causes of poor vision are the need for glasses (refractive error), turning eyes (squint), lazy eyes (amblyopia) and eye abnormalities present at birth.
 Other general health disorders and injuries may also cause poor vision or poor visual development.

-The earlier eye problems are detected the greater the range of treatment and education options.
+The earlier eye problems are detected, the greater the range of treatment and education options available.
 No child is too young to be assessed and children with a family history of eye disorders should be tested between four and ten months of age.